 Let’s see some videos of the Apad iMX515.
 How Flash 10.1 performs:

-Showing specs and Froyo 2.2:
+Showing specifications and Froyo 2.2:

 Playing Angry Birds (one of my favorite games on the phone):

-ATTENTION: Be careful, if you like to buy such a device.
+Attention: Be careful, if you like to buy such a device.
 There are and there will be a lot of very similar looking devices with different hardware, all coming more or less directly from China.
 Know what you want and what is sold.
 If you order one of these devices somewhere, check if you really got what you have paid for.
 Check processor, RAM and ROM capacity right after opening the box.
 And the most important: Only order from good sources, if possible through an escrow payment.